 Horseradish is a member of the brassica family – the same family of plants that fives us broccoli, cabbage, turnips and radishes – each with their characteristic biting, if mild, mustard-like flavor.
 That biting flavor found in brassicas and, most potently, in mustard and horseradish is due to the content of allyl isothiocynanate which is stored in an inactive form in plants and released once that plant is cut, grated or chewed as a deterrent to animals.
 Of course, I find it appealing especially as an accompaniment to a good beef pot roast.
 As a vegetable, horseradish is rich in vitamin C and folate, which are likely increased through the process of lactic acid fermentation.

-- 1 packet starter culture for fresh vegetables (such as Caldwell’s or Body Ecology OR 1/4 cup fresh whey)
+- 1 packet starter culture for fresh vegetables (see sources) OR (1/4 cup fresh whey)

 - Combine peeled and chopped fresh horseradish root, unrefined sea salt and starter culture into the basin of a food processor.

 - Pulse for about one minute to combine ingredients.

 - Add two to four tablespoons filtered water to the ingredients and process for three to four minutes until a smooth paste forms, adding additional water as necessary.

 - Take a breath, walk outside, ’cause your eyes will burn and tears will stream down your cheeks.
 It’s worth it though.
 Promise.

 - Spoon the homemade horseradish mixture into a small jar, adding additional water to completely reach the top of the jar.
 Cover it loosely with a lid.